 You already know that living a healthy lifestyle includes more than clean eating and regular exercise.
-I firmly believe that you shouldn’t have to play an ingredient guessing game every time you go to buy new skin care products.
-Here are the top 20 ingredients to avoid in skin care products, plus my favorite clean product swaps.
+I firmly believe that you shouldn't have to play an ingredient guessing game every time you go to buy new skin care products.
+Here are the top 20 ingredients to avoid in skin care products, plus my favorite clean product shops.

 I've been there too.
 But what I now know is that there's power in knowledge.
 You should feel confident knowing that you're taking care of yourself and your family, both inside and out, right?